bpretto/bpretto/README.md

 # Hey there! :wave:

 :man_technologist: My name is Bernardo Pretto, I am 17 years old and I'm a programming student at the Federal Institute of Santa Catarina (IFSC) :brazil:.
 I love to innovate and help people.
-Currently working on my undergraduate thesis, using Firebase and React Native with Javascript (@ClassClubApp) and also working hard on a Node.js API with Typescript from the Ignite bootcamp by @Rocketseat.
+Currently working hard on my undergraduate thesis, using Firebase and React Native with Javascript (@ClassClubApp).
 I'm also really into finances and investments. :money_with_wings:

 ## Knowledge